bduggan/termie/README.md

 lines that start with a backslash are commands for `tmeta`.
 You can type `\help` to see all possible commands.

+(To send a literal leading backslash, either start with a space or start with a double backslash.)

 ## Why

 Because you get: